orenlab/pytmbot/docs/docker.md

 ![Github last-commit](https://img.shields.io/github/last-commit/orenlab/pytmbot)
 ![GitHub Release](https://img.shields.io/github/v/release/orenlab/pytmbot)

+## 💡 Key Features

-## 🐳 A large section on Docker
+### 🐳 A large section on Docker

+__Some of the features are protected by two-factor authentication, which is built into pyTMbot v.2__

+- Container management (start, stop, restart, etc.)
-- Information about containers (even those that have finished work)
+- Key information about the current status of containers (even those that have finished work)
-- The ability to view container logs
+- Ability to access container logs
-- Information about images
+- Key information about images

-### 💡 Features
+### 🖥️ A large section on local servers

 - Load average information
 - Summary memory usage information (with swap)